310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Kaoru awkward %}
-Nah, it’s not a big deal or anything… See, Souma-kun’s doing a huge cleanup of the clubroom, so we should go help him out, as alumni of the Marine Life Club.
+Nah, it’s not a big deal or anything… See, Souma-kun’s doing a huge cleanup of the club room, so we should go help him out, as alumni of the Marine Life Club.

-The clubroom’s a mess — mostly ‘cause of all the water tanks you left behind.
+The club room’s a mess — mostly ‘cause of all the water tanks you left behind.
 So you should at least tidy up that part, right?
 {% endbubble %}

 {% bubble Kaoru v2 %}